MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 -  See [Availability options for Azure Virtual Machines](/azure/virtual-machines/windows/manage-availability) for further details.

 - Virtual Machine Scale Sets (VMSS) provide functionality to automatically scale the number of virtual machines along with capabilities to monitor instance health and automatically repair [unhealthy instances](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-instance-repairs).

+- [Backup center](/azure/backup/backup-center-overview) can be used to manage the periodic backups of virtual machines and [backup reports](/azure/backup/backup-center-obtain-insights) can be used to analyze the operation of backup tasks.

 ### Design Recommendations